rmuxnet/redmi12-unoff-unlock/README.md

 python (python.org)

-This program is designed to remove FRP only if you have forgotten your Google account password and does not support if you want to hack someone's phone.
-Also, I am not responsible for your data (they will be deleted) and for your actions with the phone.
+I am not responsible for your data (they will be deleted) and for your actions with the phone.
 Thank you for understanding